yamanakatakuya/whomapR/README.md

 ## Export:

-DO NOT USE R package of "cairo" when you export whomapper outputs, as it may not display boundaries for disputed areas/territories correctly.
+DO NOT USE R package of "cairo" when you export outputs of this package, as it may not display boundaries for disputed areas/territories correctly.

 ## Examples: